Methods 1-3

 With toddlers:

-o Suggest different ways of using objects
+o Suggest different ways of using objects, including silly ways

 o Teach imitation by modeling new ways of handling things